NTiger07/merrytext-backend/documentation.md

 }
 ```

-**Note:** Password field is excluded from the response for security.
+**Note:** Password field is excluded.
+Stats and achievements are included with full achievement details populated.

 ---